-- No action or removal from Candidate Watch List - Written notification of concerns raised on Candidate Watch List - Academic advisor to follow-up with candidate - Assistant Dean to follow-up with candidate

-Candidates who are referred for follow-up will be asked to meet with their academic advisor and/or the Assistant Dean to complete a Candidate Improvement Plan (CIP).
-The CIP is developed in consultation between the candidate and the academic advisor/Assistant Dean and details the identified concerns, expected steps for the candidate to meet program expectations, and evidence of successful attainment of those expectations by a particular date.
+- No action or removal from Candidate Watch List - Written notification of concerns raised on Candidate Watch List - Academic advisor to follow-up with candidate - Assistant Dean to follow-up with candidate developed in consultation between the candidate and the academic advisor/Assistant Dean and details the identified concerns, expected steps for the candidate to meet program expectations, and evidence of successful attainment of those expectations by a particular date.
 Candidates may be expected to complete a CIP due to academic, dispositional, or professional (field-based) concerns.
-The CIP is completed electronically and records are maintained on the secure departmental platform.
+The CIP is completed electronically, and records are maintained on the secure departmental platform.
 Candidates who do not demonstrate evidence of successful attainment of program expectations following a CIP may be placed on probationary status or dismissed from the program.